itseez3d/metaperson/js_api.markdown

 * **Export Avatar** - This event allows you to export avatar from API.
 It can be required if you hide the button for export from the UI and want to control export functionality not from the iframe, but from an external website or application.

-* **Show Avatar** - This event allows you to open an already created avatar and customize it.
+* **Show Avatar** - This event allows you to open an already-created avatar and customize it.

 ## [](#header-4)Events from MetaPerson Creator